The juvenile diversion expungement is specifically for juveniles who:

 Qualifying for an Expungement as a Juvenile

+The only requirement that a child must have are those of the program.
 If the child does not meet the qualifications for a juvenile diversion expungement he or she may still qualify for the adult expungement or sealing.
-You have to consider the automatic expungement process if your child’s offense is a misdemeanor or your child has multiple arrests.

 Differences Between Juvenile Diversion and Adult Expungement

 Despite both of these methods being called “expungement” there are some differences.
-The juvenile diversion expungement does not allow you to deny that the arrest never occurred.
+The juvenile diversion expungement does not allow you to deny that the arrest ever occurred.

 Additionally, criminal justice agencies, such as the arresting agency, sheriff’s department, and state attorney’s office do not have to destroy their records but must still maintain them as confidential juvenile records.

 The primary agency that is affected by a juvenile diversion expungement is FDLE.
 Their records will require that the arrest be removed from public access.

 If you want more information about Florida record expungements email to you, please submit the form below.